Veridise/veridise-docs/zkvanguard/detectors/private-input-leakage.md

 is properly non-invertable), as it cannot determine if a series of computations properly downgrades a secret.
 - This detector also cannot quantify the amount of information leaked from a computation.
-For example, the PIL detector will report that a check that a private key is not zero using the `IsZero` component from circuit will report that the private input has been leaked, even though only a single bit of information about the input has been leaked (i.e., that the secret is not 0).
+For example, the `IsZero` component in the above circuit will leak one bit of information related to the private input (i.e., that the secret is nonzero).
-Since whether this level of information is acceptable to leak is dependent on the application, this determination must be determined by the user.
+The PIL detector will report that the private input is leaked without indicating how much of it is, or whether the amount leaked has any security impact.

 :::note